gleb-zvonkov/anatomize/README.md

 Anatomize is an interactive anatomy learning app built with React Native (Expo) and a Node.js + Express backend.
 It combines structured anatomy summaries, interactive quizzes, and a GPT-powered chat tutor to support medical and life-science students.

+## To Do
+1. Implement checkmark for using chat function for 3 messages.
+2. Store more quiz questions in the backend, retrieve them in frontend when online.
+3. Add more custom animation?
+4. Deploy.

 ## Team Information
 Gleb Zvonkov, gleb.zvonkov@mail.utoronto.ca
 Ian Lee, ianx.lee@mail.utoronto.ca